 Children Not Disciplined Often Grow Up With Little Respect For Authority

-Some Parents Find That Their Children do Not Respond Well to Training.
+Some Parents Find That Their Children Do Not Respond Well?

 Some parents believe that “time-outs,” grounding, and taking something away from the children is more efficient in encouraging behavioral change.
 If that is indeed the case, by all means, a parent should use the methods that best produce the needed behavioral change.
-While the Bible undeniably advocates physical discipline, the Bible is more concerned with the goal of building godly character than it is in the precise method used to produce this objective.
+The Bible undeniably advocates physical discipline.
+The Bible is more concerned with the goal of building godly character.

 Please contact us if you have any questions or comments or would just like some encouragement?